The future of tech needs you

 'My final-year project, using Unreal Engine 4, made me rethink how I approach my coding to maximise efficiency and function, a valuable skill I need now in my job.
 I work for a PR firm in the city, creating new technology for their clients.
 I get to work on some amazing stuff, like augmented reality and smart geolocation.
 I love the diversity and continue to learn on the job!'

-- Use hardware and software to design and build systems to solve complex problems or issues associated with efficiency, usability, and security.
+- Learn how to use hardware and software to design and build systems that solve complex problems or issues associated with efficiency, usability, and security.

-- Learn software development and networked systems, with the opportunity to gain specific expertise in areas such as information security, networks and communications, intelligent systems, data-centric computing, or user experience.
+- Develop skills in software development and networked systems, with the opportunity to specialise in one of the following areas: information security, networks and communications, intelligent systems, data-centric computing, or user experience.

-- Understand how an effective blend of information technology skills and business knowledge shape industries of the future in an ACS (Australian Computer Society) accredited course with international recognition.
+- Understand how a compelling blend of information technology skills and business knowledge shapes industries of the future.

 - Get career-ready for roles such as software developer, systems analyst, programmer, mobile application developer, website developer, user experience designer, network administrator, security analyst, computer scientist, systems programmer, or data mining specialist.

-- Use hardware and software to design and build systems to solve complex problems or issues associated with efficiency, usability, and security.
+- Learn how to use hardware and software to design and build systems that solve complex problems or issues associated with efficiency, usability, and security.

-- Learn software development and networked systems, with the opportunity to gain specific expertise in areas such as information security, networks and communications, intelligent systems, data-centric computing, or user experience.
+- Develop skills in software development and networked systems, with the opportunity to specialise in one of the following areas: information security, networks and communications, intelligent systems, data-centric computing, or user experience.

-- Understand how an effective blend of information technology skills and business knowledge shape industries of the future in an ACS (Australian Computer Society) accredited course with international recognition.
+- Understand how a blend of information technology skills and business knowledge shapes industries of the future.

 - Get career-ready for roles such as software developer, systems analyst, programmer, mobile application developer, website developer, user experience designer, network administrator, security analyst, computer scientist, systems programmer, or data mining specialist.